WordPress SEO In 5 Minutes-What Is Page Experience?

 All these focal points, along with the existing experience factors mentioned below, determine the page experience.

-Ensures your page doesn’t contain any malicious content like malware.
+This metric ensures your page doesn’t contain any malicious content like malware.
 Safe browsing is a vital rank determining factor.
 Make sure your website is optimised for safe browsing, i.e., your page doesn’t have any deceptive content like social engineering.

 No intrusive interstitials

-Evaluates if the content on the page is easy to access for the user and there are no intrusive interstitials.
-For example, pop-up advertisements can make the page less accessible and lead to bad user experience for both desktop and mobile users.
+This metric evaluates if the content on the page is easy to access for the user.
+Pop-up advertisements and other such intrusive interstitials can make the page less accessible and lead to a bad user experience for both desktop and mobile users.
 Google will gladly put your pages in the “not fit for users” category if you enable an intrusive page design.